LRongeart/shotmanager/README.md

 >>

 ## B - Features [^1]
+- **_Favorites Panel:_** Quickly jump to frequently used folders with one click
+- **_Favorite Star Icons:_** A small star appears on the right of folders marked as favorites
+- **_Favorites Grouping:_** Automatically grouped by show name (e.g., SHOW_A, SHOW_B)
+- **_Script Detection:_** NUKE scripts (.nk) are highlighted in green and bold
 - **_Active Projects Highlighting:_** Projects marked as active in your configuration will be highlighted in black.
 All projects, whether active or not, need to be listed in a `live_projects.json` file in your `~/.nuke/shotmanager/` directory
 - **_NUKE Script Detection:_** `.nk` files are automatically highlighted and made bold for easy identification
 - **_Path Flexibility:_** Supports both local drives and UNC network paths
 - **_Safe Script Opening:_** Prompts before closing current script when opening a new one

 ## C - File Structure Expected:
->        Main Folder/
+> Main Folder
->        ├── ShowName1/
+>        ├── SHOW_A/
->        │   ├── ASSETS/
+>        │   ├── SHOTS/
->        │   │   └── AssetName/
+>        │   │   └── SEQ01_SH010/
 >        │   │       └── nuke/
->        │   │           ├── script1.nk
->        │   │           └── script2.nk
+>        │   │           └── SHOT_template_script_v01.nk
->        │   └── SHOTS/
+>        │   └── ASSETS/
->        │       └── ShotName/
+>        │       └── chrHero/
 >        │           └── nuke/
->        │               └── shot_script.nk
+>        │               └── ASSET_template_script_v01.nk
->        └── ShowName2/
+>        ├── SHOW_B/
->            └── ...
+>        │   ├── ... (similar structure as SHOW_A)

 ## D - Tips
 > [!NOTE]
-> - The tool automatically looks for a 'nuke' subfolder within each asset/shot directory
+> - Use Ctrl+Click on any folder to instantly add/remove it from favorites
+> - You can reorder or remove favorite paths via the favorites bar
+> - Clicking a favorite rebuilds all columns to reveal it
+> - If a folder is empty, a placeholder item will be displayed
+> - The "Open NUKE Script" button becomes active and styled when a .nk file is selected
 > - All files are shown, but only .nk files can be opened directly
 > - The selected file path is displayed at the bottom for verification
 > - You can keep the ShotManager window open while working in NUKE

 ## E - Troubleshooting
-- "No 'nuke' folder found": Ensure your assets/shots have a 'nuke' subfolder containing the NUKE scripts.
+- Favorites not saving: Check write permissions in your script folder.
-- Projects not highlighting: Check that your 'live_projects.json' file exists and contains the correct project names.
+- Missing live_projects.json:: Check that your `live_projects.json` file exists in `~/.nuke/shotmanager` and contains the correct project names.
 - Cannot access network paths: Ensure you have proper network permissions and the UNC path is accessible.

 [^1]: Sources